 Environment & Nature

 I’m on the Board of the wonderful Eden Project, in Cornwall and a member of the Council of Ambassadors of the WWF and of The Woodland Trust, which plants, protects and lobbies for trees.
-I recently co-chaired a symposium at the Svalbard Global Seed Vault and pulled together this summary on the sustainable use of plant genetic resources.
-I’m just chaired a meeting of global champions of Food Forever, a campaign from the Crop Trust to maintain agricultural biodiversity.
-I’ve just finished editing some short films in namibia Namibia for Kew Gardens about desert-adapted plants (posting soon).
+I co-chaired a symposium at the Svalbard Global Seed Vault and pulled together this summary on the sustainable use of plant genetic resources.
+I chaired a meeting of global champions of Food Forever, a campaign from the Crop Trust to maintain agricultural biodiversity.
+I’ve just finished editing some short films in Namibia for Kew Gardens about desert-adapted plants.

-I’m on the board of the Raspberry Pi Foundation, (which has sold >20 million computers for education and industry and trains young people to program) and the Internet Watch Foundation (which works internationally with law-enforcement to curb the production, distribution and consumption of child sexual abuse imagery).
+I’m on the board of the Raspberry Pi Foundation, (which has sold >24 million computers for education and industry and trains young people to program) and the Internet Watch Foundation (which works internationally with law-enforcement to curb the production, distribution and consumption of child sexual abuse imagery).
 I am an investor, adviser or non-exec with various tech start-ups including imin, Commonplace and Pagedip.
-I’m chairing the judging of the Stationers’ Company Innovation Excellence Awards – winners will be announced on June 26th.
+I have previously chaired the judging for the Stationers’ Company Innovation Excellence Awards.

 I chair Ravensbourne University London, a technology-focused creative arts and design college in Greenwich, London and am a Visiting Industrial Professor in the Graduate School of Education at the University of Bristol, specialising in science misconceptions.
 I also chair the H.H.
 Wingate Foundation, which funds various education, development and cultural activities.